FeminaMAria/vlab/readme.md

 #### 2.6 Conclusion:

-Evaluation of the pre-test and post-test should be given immediately to the user.
+Time taken by the user to complete the simulation is 20 mins after going through theory and procedure. <br> Evaluation of the pre-test and post-test should be given immediately to the user.
 The moment the student clicks on the answer of his choice, the CORRECT ANSWER should be displayed below the question. <br> This would enable the student to understand whether the user is right or wrong immediately.

 #### 2.7 Equations/formulas: